Quantification and Analysis of Layer-wise and Pixel-wise Information Discarding: Introduction

+\textbf{Metrics:} To quantify the discarded information of input variables, we design two new metrics as follows.

+(1) The first metric aims to quantify how much information of each input pixel is used to compute the feature, namely \emph{pixel-wise computational information discarding} (pixel-wise CID).
+The information discarding refers to the phenomenon that a DNN usually selectively discards redundant information of input units (\emph{e.g.} some pixels are not related to the task) when computing the intermediate-layer feature representation.
+Recently,~\citet{NLPID} proposed a method to estimate the information discarding of words in natural language processing.
+In this work, we extend the information discarding to the CID metric to quantify the discarded information of input pixels, and boost the fairness of layer-wise comparisons.

+More crucially, based on the pixel-wise CID, we further develop a metric, namely \textit{concentration} to measure the efficiency of the information processing of a DNN.
+The concentration measures the relative magnitude of information discarding on the foreground \textit{w.r.t.} that on the background. \textit{We theoretically explain and experimentally verify the relationship between the concentration metric and the efficiency of the information processing of the DNN (see Figure 3(a)).}

-(2) \textit{Reconstruction uncertainty (RU) $\rightarrow$ how much input information can be recovered by the feature:} As mentioned above, certain pixels may be discarded during the computation of intermediate-layer features, but their information can still be well recovered by other pixels due to the information redundancy.
-Thus, we propose another metric, \emph{i.e.} RU, to quantify the information discarding from the perspective of inverting features back to the input.
+(2) The second metric aims to quantify how much input information can be recovered from the intermediate-layer feature, which is termed \emph{pixel-wise reconstruction uncertainty} (pixel-wise RU).
+The RU handles the following case.
+Some pixels may be discarded during the forward propagation, but their information can still be well recovered by other pixels due to information redundancy.

-Theoretically, the SID is related to the compactness of knowledge representation in the model and non-robustness to adversarial attacking.
-In comparison, the RU can be regarded as a ``soft'' information discarding.
-The RU depends on the low-dimensional manifold of input data and reflects the representation power of the model without considering samples outside the manifold of real data.

-$\bullet\quad$\textbf{Coherency:} As generic metrics, the SID and RU are agnostic to both the network architecture and the task.
-Thus, theoretically, they enable comprehensive comparisons of knowledge representations (1) between neural networks learned for different tasks, (2) between different network architectures for the same task, and (3) between different layers of the same neural network.

-Such comprehensive comparisons ensure the broad applicability of this study.
-We use metrics of SID and RU to evaluate the representation capacity of various DNNs, explore effects of network compression and distillation on knowledge representations, and analyze architectural flaws of DNNs.
+\textbf{Analysis of DNNs and findings:} Unlike previous pixel-wise attribution metrics, the generality of the proposed metrics CID, RU, and concentration enables us to fairly compare DNNs, \emph{i.e.} fairly compare intermediate-layer features (1) between different DNNs, and (2) between different layers of the same DNN, as Figure\ref{fig:coherency} shows.
+It is because our metrics are all formulated in the form of entropy, which is a generic metric in information theory, and enables fair comparisons of the DNN's representation capacity.
+Furthermore, based on the metrics, we obtain the following finding.

+\emph{Finding 1:} The last paragraph of Section~\ref{sec:SidAndConcentration} proves a close relationship between the concentration and the DNN's performance.

+\emph{Finding 2:} Network compression makes the DNN less powerful to remove the information of redundant pixels, but it still maintains the representation power of the DNN, \emph{i.e.} the feature can still well reconstruct the input.
+On the other hand, the feature still concentrates on the foreground.